openbmc/phosphor-power/phosphor-regulators/docs/config_file/chassis.md

 A chassis within the system.

-Chassis are large enclosures that can be independently powered off and on by the BMC.
-Small and mid-sized systems may contain a single chassis.
-In a large rack-mounted system, each drawer may correspond to a chassis.
+Chassis are typically a physical enclosure that contains system components such as CPUs, fans, power supplies, and PCIe cards.
+A chassis can be stand-alone, such as a tower or desktop.
+A chassis can also be designed to be mounted in an equipment rack.

 A chassis only needs to be defined in the config file if it contains regulators that need to be configured or monitored.